A ‘compassion at work’ toolkit has been developed by the National Forum for Wellbeing at Work.

-The toolkit was authored by Fiona Meechan in her role as lecturer in Healthcare Leadership and Management at the University of Manchester.
-Fiona is now working with the College of Policing and forms an integral part of the National Police Wellbeing Service.
+The toolkit was authored by Fiona Meechan in her role as lecturer in Healthcare Leadership and Management at the University of Manchester, Fiona is now working with the College of Policing.

 What is the National Forum for Wellbeing at Work?